-Going Deeper into Pet Health with Diagnostics
+Going Deeper into Health

 Your pet’s health can’t be entirely assessed with only a physical exam—there’s more beneath the surface!
-Regular blood work and diagnostic screenings help us track your pet’s internal health so we can recognize when those numbers fluctuate, which could signal an illness.
+Regular blood work and pet diagnostic screenings help us track your pet’s internal health so we can recognize when those numbers fluctuate, which could signal an illness.
 At South Loop Animal Hospital, we’re able to perform most pet diagnostics tests right here in-house and get the results back in a matter of minutes.

 Our in-house laboratory has a wide range of testing capabilities.
 While we can always run a test in-house, sometimes for the sake of time and accuracy, we’ll send tests out to an external lab.
 We'll typically receive results back in a day or so.
 Generally, some routine screenings will include the following: